Chatsworth, Georgia: Geography

 Chatsworth is located in central Murray County at 34°46′20″N 84°46′44″W (34.772336, -84.778977), in northwestern Georgia.
 It sits at an elevation of 750 ft on the west side of the valley of Holly Creek, with 2840 ft Fort Mountain and 2780 ft Cohutta Mountain rising over the valley to the east.

 U.S. Routes 76 and 411 pass through the center of town on Third Avenue.
 US 76 leads 13 mi west to Dalton and southeast 25 mi to Ellijay, while US 411 leads south 24 mi to Fairmount and north 31 mi to Benton, Tennessee.
 Georgia State Routes 2 and 52 run together out of Chatsworth to the east, climbing into the Cohutta Mountains and passing through Fort Mountain State Park 7 mi east of the city center.

 According to the United States Census Bureau, Chatsworth has a total area of 5.1 sqmi, of which 0.01 sqmi, or 0.18%, are water.
 Holly Creek, which runs along the eastern edge of the city, is a south- and west-flowing tributary of the Conasauga River, part of the Oostanaula/Coosa/Alabama River watershed.

+Climate

+According to the Köppen Climate Classification system, Chatsworth has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+The hottest temperature recorded in Chatsworth was 105 F on July 1, 2012, while the coldest temperature recorded was 2 F on January 30–31, 2014.